chanakyak09/todo-py/README.md

 Author: Chanakya Khobragade

 Summary: MyTodo is a web based project made from Python3 Flask library.
-You can add your todo tasks & track it in this website.
+You can add your todo tasks & track them in this website.